Is Voluntary Repossession Bad for Your Credit?

 Are There Rules for Auto Repossession?

 Depending on the laws in your state, your auto lender may have the ability to repossess your car the second your loan enters into default.
 However, there are rules as to what methods the creditor can use to retake their property.
 A creditor cannot commit a “breach of the peace” to reclaim real property.
-This act can include threats of violence, physical force, or breaking and entering to initiate the seizure.
+A breach of peace can include threats of violence, physical force, or breaking and entering to initiate the seizure.
 For example, a lender is not allowed to enter your garage to take your vehicle.
 If your creditor commits a breach of peace, such behavior may give you a legal defense in bankruptcy or other proceeding to pursue damages or contest a deficiency judgment.

 What is a Deficiency Judgment for an Auto Repossession?